 The water in evaporative coolers often contains algae and bacteria that emit a characteristic "swampy" odor.
 These can easily be removed with bleach.
+Some systems counteract this by treating the water or by continually adding a small amount of fresh water.

-Some sysInspect evaporative cooling systems by examining the condition of each component.
+Inspect evaporative cooling systems by examining the condition of each component.
 Note if evaporative pads need cleaning or replacement.
 Look for signs of leakage and check the cleanliness and operation of the water reservoir, float-operated supply valve, and drain.